maelvls/users-grpc/README.md

 2.  **Dependencies: Explicitly declare and isolate dependencies:**

-    In this project, I use 'go modules' (go 1.11) which uses `go.sum` for 'locking' dependencies, promoting reproducible builds.
-One exception
+    In this project, I use 'go modules' (go 1.11) which uses `go.sum` for locking dependencies, promoting reproducible builds.
+One exception:
-    though: `protoc`, the protobuf generator, is not 'version locked' but is only needed when modifying .proto files (I didn't find a workaround on that issue yet).
+    `protoc`, the protobuf generator, is not version locked but is only needed when modifying .proto files (I didn't find a workaround on that issue yet).

 3.  **Config: store config in the environment:**